NeoMindStd/HoliNoti/BACKLOG-EN.md

 - Add the licenses page
 - Add the privacy policy page
 - Change to use security key for rest api
-- Move english translation into README_EN.md in README.md

 #### App for Admin
 - Implement features that edit and delete facilities, update and delete operating hours, manage member information and membership withdrawal